Skip to main content

 • if in paid employment, they are people who go substantially beyond their job

-If you would like to nominate someone for an honour, please visit the GOV.UK website which provides guidance on filling in the application and the honours' nomination form.
+This link provides guidance on filling in the application and the honours' nomination form.

-The Kings's anniversary and birthday messages
+The King's anniversary and birthday messages

 The King will send a congratulatory message on the following occasions: